RedHatOfficial/openemr-kube/README.md

 Setup Complete!
 ```

-The Docker Compose configuration provides an easy way to work alternate OpenEMR forks and releases.
+The Docker Compose configuration provides an easy way to work with alternate OpenEMR forks and releases.
 To rebuild the application locally, simply update the `image` and `build` configurations.

 ```
 image: <your repository name>/openemr:<your tag>